 The Preschool at Peachtree Road United Methodist has had the privilege of serving students and their families for more than six decades.
-While continually adapting with respect to evolving educational opportunities, resources, and research, The Preschool maintains its core value of nurturing the whole child.
-Whether a student is taking his first steps or preparing to step into Kindergarten, The Preschool offers a loving environment in which children feel safe to investigate their worlds, explore their interests, and engage with peers and teachers in meaningful ways.
+While continually adapting with respect to evolving educational opportunities, resources, and research, The Preschool maintains its purpose of nurturing the whole child.
+Whether a student is taking his first steps or preparing to step into Kindergarten, The Preschool's mission is to offer a loving environment in which children feel safe to investigate their worlds, explore their interests, and engage with peers and teachers in meaningful ways.

 The Early Childhood Division at The Preschool includes children in the Toddler and Twos classes, while the Preschool Division serves our Threes, Pre-K, and 5/6 students.
 Although different in content, both divisions implement our balanced, play-based, backward design curriculum.
 By first identifying what a child should know and be able to do according to the Georgia Early Learning and Development Standards (GELDS), teachers begin with an end goal in mind and then develop meaningful learning opportunities that advance students toward it, monitoring their progress and differentiating instruction as necessary along the way.